jaosimt/portfolio/README.md

 # Portfolio: Sim Tero Jao

 A ReactJS project.

-An Online profile and portfolio.
+An online profile and portfolio.